observablehq/framework/examples/loader-elasticsearch/README.md

 This Observable Framework example demonstrates how to write a TypeScript data loader that runs a query on Elasticsearch using the [Elasticsearch Node.js client](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/index.html).
 The data loader lives in [`src/data/kibana_sample_data_logs.csv.ts`](./src/data/kibana_sample_data_logs.csv.ts) and uses the helper [`src/data/es_client.ts`](./src/data/es_client.ts).

 To fully reproduce the example, you need to have a setup with both Elasticsearch and Kibana running to create the sample data.
-Here's how to set up both on macOS:
+Here’s how to set up both on macOS:

 ```bash
 # Download and run Elasticsearch